mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 When credentials are requested in the same-device flow, the user is redirected to a wallet to fulfil the request.
 On completion of the request in the wallet, the user is redirected back to the browser using the redirect URI configured in the credential request.
-The `handleRedirectCallback` function from the SDK will extract the `response_code` from the URL, and retrieve the presentation results.
+The SDK's [`handleRedirectCallback`](https://api-reference-sdk.mattr.global/verifier-sdk-web/preview/functions/handleRedirectCallback.html) function extracts the `response_code` from the URL and retrieves the presentation results.

 > [!NOTE]
 > For the SDK to be able to retrieve the results on rendering the page the user is redirected to, the SDK needs to have the verifier tenant URL accessible.